Jonas-Verhellen/Bayesian-Illumination/docs/source/modules/benchmarks.rst

 Molecular Similarity
 ---------------------

 GuacaMol features several molecule rediscovery tasks wherein the fitness of a generated molecule is evaluated based on the Tanimoto similarity between the generated molecule and the target molecule, determined by their respective extended-connectivity fingerprints.
-We opted for the most challenging of these tasks, rediscovering Troglitazone (an antidiabetic compound), to assess and quantify the optimisation efficacy of a comprehensive list of generative models for small molecules: a deep generative molecular model, two types of genetic algorithms, a quality-diversity method, and Bayesian Illumination.To enhance the discriminative capability of this task, we impose a maximum limit of 2500 fitness function evaluations.

 .. list-table::
+   :widths: 50 50 50
    :header-rows: 1

    * - Algorithm